flairNLP/fundus/docs/how_to_contribute.md

 # What is fundus

-fundus aims to be a very lightweight but precises news scraping library.
+Fundus aims to be a very lightweight but precise news-scraping library.
-Easy to use while being able to precisely extract information from provided html.
+Easy to use while being able to precisely extract information from provided HTML.
 This is possible because fundus, at it's core, is a massive parser library and rather than automate the extraction layer, we build on handcrafted, and therefore precise, parser.
 This also means: For fundus being able to parse a specific news domain,